 - 1 cup water or chicken stock

-Heat up oil in wok and fry the ground pork until aroma.
-Transfer out.
+- Heat up oil in wok and fry the ground pork until aromatic and crispy.

-Add doubanjiang, minced garlic, sliced ginger and chopped scallion in wok and stir-fry over medium fire until the oil becomes red and you can smell the aroma.
-Return pork and add soy sauce.
-Mix well.
+- Add doubanjiang, minced garlic, dou-chi if using, sliced ginger and chopped scallion in wok and stir-fry over medium fire until the oil becomes red and you can smell the aroma.